sdmisra/AvianAnthems/README.md

 [//]: <>
 - expand and deepen our understanding of our individual learning process & dynamics within a team
 - build a multi-page application using React Router, an api of our choosing, and a new technology

+## Challenges & Wins:
+- learning a new technology on our own and using it in an application over less than 2 weeks was a challenge and a win
+- our projct team had great work processes facilitated by excellent communication, daily standups, and a github project board

 ## Future Feature Ideas:
 [//]: <>